vermapreeti003/Home-Assessment/README.md

 *  Created a dataframe with the top 20 location with common infraction types.
 * Saved the result as a parkimg_top20.csv file.
 * With the help of google API i was trying to get the latitude and longitude of the location column to get the latitude and longitude of the address.
 * To generate a map for the top 20 common location we can use marker_layer for the locations with latitude and longitude and plot the masp for each type using   gmaps library of python.

+* Rather than producing a series of line charts, I wanted to give users the ability to explore the top grossing parking spots in Toronto.
+In my mind, one of     the most important attributes of a parking ticket is location.
+As a result, I chose to create a map-based visualization with other attributes, such as         infractio description and infraction type, coded by size and colour respectively.

+* I chose to encode the parking spot's revenue with the circle's size.
+Big circles immediately pop out to viewers, which is what the visualization is intended   to do.
+User's can quickly identify the top grossing spots without much effort.
+This ensures that a location with 2x the revenue of another has a circle area   that is 2x as well.

+* Users should be able to immediately see that the bulk of the top grossing locations are in downtown Toronto, as one might expect.
+On top of seeing trends by   area, users can quickly find the highest grossing spots and ticket types based on the size and colour of each circle.